Victor Kraft: Early life and education

 Kraft studied philosophy, geography and history at the University of Vienna.
 He participated in the events of the university's Philosophical Society, as well as with private circles (especially Oskar Ewald, Otto Weininger and Othmar Spann).
-He received in 1903 his Ph.D. with a dissertation on "The Knowledge of the External World".
+He received in 1903 his Ph.D. with a dissertation titled The Knowledge of the External World (Die Erkenntnis der Außenwelt).
 Then he moved to Berlin to continue his studies under Georg Simmel, Wilhelm Dilthey and Carl Stumpf at the University of Berlin.
 Kraft started working in 1912 at the university's library, where he was a scientific civil servant ("Beamter") until 1939.
-In 1914 he completed his habilitation under Adolf Stöhr with his book "Weltbegriff und Erkenntnisbegriff" (The Concept of World and the Concept of Knowledge).
+In 1914, he completed his habilitation under Adolf Stöhr with his book The Concept of World and the Concept of Knowledge (Weltbegriff und Erkenntnisbegriff).
 Kraft attend regularly the Vienna Circle until its dissolution, and at the same time was also a member of the Gomperz Circle and had contacts to the so-called periphery of the Vienna Circle (e.g., Karl Popper).
 Victor Kraft received the title of associate professor for theoretical philosophy in 1924.